You have a great welder.

 The utility trailer tailgate plans detail a four foot long ramp to fit a five foot wide trailer.

 Matt has those plans too.

 For arguments sake, let us say your sit on mower only has low ground clearance, you may need a much shallower ramp climb and so need a five foot ramp.

 The advice and plans here are provided as is.
-I advise you to tailor to your particular needs.
+You should tailor to your particular needs.

 And above all else please make your welds strong.
 So your ramp is as strong and sturdy as you can.

 Utility Trailer Ramp Gate Plans Materials List

 As you’re looking specifically at the trailer ramp gate here.
 You’ll find highlighted on the list below the materials you need for the utility trailer ramp gate itself.

 Step 1 – Trailer Ramp Front And Back

 2 of 58 inches lengths of 2 x 2 x 1/8th inch steel angle iron for the front and back of the trailer ramp frame.

 The front and the back are two inches short of five foot wide to allow the trailer gate ramp when it is complete and in the upright position to be latched on either side to your trailer.